Charles Tart: Life and career

 Tart was also integral in the theorizing and construction of the automatic ESP testing device called the ESPATESTER machine that was built at the University of Virginia.
 He supported Joseph McMoneagle's claim of having remote viewed into the past, present, and future, and having predicted future events.

-As well as a laboratory researcher, Tart has been a student of the Japanese martial art of Aikido (in which he holds a black belt), of meditation, of Gurdjieff's work, of Buddhism, and of other psychological and spiritual growth disciplines.
+As well as a laboratory researcher, Tart was a student of the Japanese martial art of Aikido (in which he holds a black belt), of meditation, of George Gurdjieff's work, of Buddhism, and of other psychological and spiritual growth disciplines.
 Tart believes that the evidence of the paranormal is bringing science and spirit together.
 His primary goal is to build bridges between the scientific and spiritual communities, and to help bring about a refinement and integration of Western and Eastern approaches for knowing the world and for personal and social growth.

 In his 1986 book Waking Up, he introduced the phrase "consensus trance" to the lexicon.
 Tart likened normal waking consciousness to hypnotic trance.
 He discussed how each of us is from birth inducted to the trance of the society around us.
 Tart noted both similarities and differences between hypnotic trance induction and consensus trance induction.
 He emphasized the enormous and pervasive power of parents, teachers, religious leaders, political figures, and others to compel induction.
 Referring to the work of Gurdjieff and others he outlines a path to awakening based upon self-observation.

+Tart died at home on March 5, 2025, at the age of 87.